 In ulcers, cuts, and burns, the mere application of the oil with soft bandaging (if necessary) promotes faster healing.

-It has antiseptic properties that help heal cuts, wounds, and ulcers
+Not only can this highly efficient oil heal internally, but it also has antiseptic properties that help heal cuts, wounds, and ulcers

 In the case of first degree burns, the use of this oil helps to prevent boils and scars